kiffoh/battleships/README.md

 Game Completion Create conditions to end the game once one player’s ships have all been sunk.

-Implementation GitHub Pages Deployment The latest version of the Battleships game is deployed on GitHub Pages.
-You can play it here.
-The code pushed to github pages is from production-build branch which is different to the rest as the dist files are created using npm run build rather than watch.
+The latest version of the Battleships game is deployed on GitHub Pages.
+You can play it at https://kiffoh.github.io/battleships/.
+The code pushed to github pages is from production-build branch which is different to the rest as the dist files are created using "webpack --mode production" rather than "webpack serve --open".
 The other branches contain unfinished features.